The author is a guitarist and bassist with over 35 years of experience as a musician.

 Heavy Metal on a Budget

-If you are a metal player with $500 to spend you can still find a great guitar.
+If you are a metal player with only $500 to spend you can still find a great guitar.
 Some of the best gear manufacturers put out instruments that will probably be right up your alley.
-Schecter, Jackson, Ibanez and ESP are some of the biggest names in the guitar world.
+Schecter, Jackson, Ibanez, and ESP are some of the biggest names in the guitar world.
 You don’t need to spend a fortune, and you don’t need to compromise on sound and quality if you are on a budget.

 Below you’ll find my thoughts on some of their best offering for the metal guitarist who doesn't have a ton of cash to spend.
 There are some great electric guitars under $500 on the market, but the ones on this list are made for metal.

 Remember, it’s not the shape of the guitar that matters, but the tone.
 For metal, look for guitars made from mahogany or basswood.
 You can go with a whammy bar, or look for a tailpiece that will give you better sustain and resonance.
-Pickups should be hot and have good low end.
+Pickups should be hot and have a good low end.